 - Employee recipients may not receive shared leave that exceeds the anticipated period that the catastrophic event requires absence from work.
 Shared leave awarded but not used will be returned to the shared leave pool.

-- Employees receiving shared leave will be placed on a paid leave of absence and are not eligible for vacation or sick accruals during the time they are on paid leave as a result of receiving shared leave.
+- Employees receiving shared leave will be placed on a paid leave of absence and are not eligible for paid leave accruals during the time they are on paid leave as a result of receiving shared leave.

 - Supplementation of long-term disability or workers compensation benefits will not be permitted, other than during the waiting period for such benefits to commence.